NinaMercedes/Nanopore-LSHTM-Omics/README.md

 mkdir pycoqc
 pycoQC -f sequencing_summary.txt -o pycoqc/Ecoli_Japan_1_PycoQC.html
 ```
+View your files on the left-hand side and right click PycoQC.html and download to your Dowload files.
+Open the html file in your web browser.

-!!! question Open the html file in firefox.
-What can you see from the output?
+!!! question  What can you see from the output?
 How do you think the read lengths compare to Illumina?
 How does read quality vary over time?

 Next we should trim our files and filter for high-quality reads.
 To trim the nanopore reads we have used **Chopper** (You could also used Porechop_abi, see Tips and Tricks) to identify any adapter sequences and remove them.
 This is an important step, especially when performing genome assembly.
 ```